amoakonathaniel123/helloworld/README.md

 # hello world
 we are all about java,
-the ambition is to help an application that can help solve daily live issues
+the ambition is to help build an application that can help solve daily live issues